prsuhas-zz/cordova-plugin-file-encryption/README.md

 cordova-plugin-file-encryption
 ====

-> Simple file encryption for Cordova.
+> Cordova File Encryption Plugin for Android and iOS.

 ## Install